1984 New York City Subway shooting: Goetz's flight, surrender, and interrogation

-Goetz subsequently took a cab back to his 14th Street home and, in a rented car, fled north to Bennington, Vermont, where he burned the blue jacket he had been wearing and scattered pieces of the revolver in the woods.
-He stayed at various hotels in New England for several days.
+After the shooting, Goetz took a cab back to his 14th Street home before renting a car and driving north to Bennington, Vermont; he then burned the distinctive blue jacket he had been wearing and scattered the pieces of his gun in the woods.
+Goetz stayed at various hotels in New England for several days.

-On December 26, an anonymous hotline caller told New York City police that Goetz matched the gunman's description, owned a gun, and had been mugged previously.
-On December 29, Goetz called his neighbor, Myra Friedman, who told him that police had come by his apartment looking for him, and had left notes asking to be contacted as soon as possible.
-He gave his side of the story to Friedman and described his psychological state at the time:
+On December 26, an anonymous hotline caller told New York City police that Goetz matched the gunman's description, owned a gun, and had been assaulted previously.
+On December 29, Goetz called his neighbor, Myra Friedman, who told him that police had come by his apartment looking for him and had left notes asking to be contacted as soon as possible.
+Goetz told Friedman he had felt as though he was in a "combat situation", needing to "think more quickly than [his] opposition."

 Goetz returned to New York City on December 30, turned in the car, picked up some clothing and business papers at his apartment, rented another car, and drove back to New England.
-Shortly after noon the next day, he walked into the Concord, New Hampshire, police headquarters and told the officer on duty, "I am the person they are seeking in New York."
+Shortly after noon the next day, he walked into the Concord, New Hampshire police headquarters and told the officer on duty, "I am the person they are seeking in New York."
+Once the officer realized that Goetz was a genuine suspect, Goetz was Mirandized and elected to talk to the police.
+The Concord police made an audio recording of Goetz's interview.
+New York police detectives Susan Braver, Michael Clark, and Dan Hattendorf subsequently interviewed Goetz, and a two-hour video recording of that interview was made.
+Both interviews were played at the criminal trial.

-Police interview

-Once the officer realized that Goetz was a genuine suspect, Goetz was given a Miranda warning, and he waived his right to have an attorney present.
-After an interview that lasted over an hour, a Concord detective asked Goetz to consent to making an audiotaped statement.
-Goetz agreed, and a two-hour statement was recorded.
-That evening, New York City detectives and an assistant district attorney arrived in Concord, and Goetz submitted to a two-hour videotaped interview.
-Both interviews were eventually played back for the grand juries, the criminal trial, and a civil trial years later.
-When the audiotape was first played in open court, Goetz was described by The New York Times as "confused and emotional, alternately horrified by and defensive about his actions, and obsessed with justifying them."